Stochastic Perron for stochastic target games: Appendix

-where we also use the assumption that $\mu_Y^{\hat u}$ is non-decreasing in its $y$-variable to obtain the second inequality.
-Since $\mathbb{E}\Gamma^+(\tau^{\alpha})=0$, an application of Gronwall's Inequality implies that $\mathbb{E}\Gamma^+(\rho)\leq 0$. \\ \textbf{\emph{2-B:}} Now let us turn to showing same result for more general $\mu_{Y}^{\hat u}$.
-However, this again follows the same reparameterization argument outlined in Step 1.2-B in the proof of the main theorem. $\square$
+\textit{Step} 2B: Now we will show the same result for more general $\mu_{Y}^{\hat u}$.
+However, this again follows the same reparameterization argument outlined in step 1.2B in the proof of the main theorem.

-\subsection{Proof of Proposition~\ref{Prop: U+ notempty}}
+\subsection{Proof of Proposition~\texorpdfstring{ \ref{Prop: U+ notempty}}{2.4}}